Leila-16/analytics_studies/README.md

 ## Data Analytics Roadmap: Courses, Books, Case Studies & Notes I Used
 Here, I share the courses, books, case studies and personal notes I completed while preparing for a Data Analyst role.
-This collection serves as a roadmap for Data Analysts.
+This collection serves as a roadmap for Data Analysts and is based on the key competencies required for the role.
 All the materials listed are those I have personally used and found valuable in my professional development.

 *If the file doesn’t open properly (showing an 'Unable to render code block' error), try using a different browser or downloading the file instead.

 ---
 ### Plan
-I developed a plan based on the key competencies for Data Analyst.
-The listed sources provide free courses and books to help enhance these skills:

 <!-- Statistics and Probability -->
 <details>
 <summary>Statistics and Probability</summary>